PNNL-Comp-Mass-Spec/protein-coverage-summarizer/README.md

 ```
 ProteinCoverageSummarizerGUI.exe
-  /I:PeptideInputFilePath /R:ProteinInputFilePath [/O:OutputFolderName] [/P:ParameterFilePath]
+  /I:PeptideInputFilePath /R:ProteinInputFilePath [/O:OutputFolderName]
-  [/G] [/H] [/M] [/K] [/Q]
+  [/P:ParameterFilePath] [/G] [/H] [/M] [/K] [/Debug] [/KeepDB]
 ```

 The input file path can contain the wildcard character *.
 If a wildcard is present, the same protein input file path will be used for each of the peptide input files matched.

 The output folder name is optional.
 If omitted, the output files will be created in the same folder as the input file.
-If included, then a subfolder is created with the name OutputFolderName.
+If included, a subfolder is created with the name OutputFolderName.

 The parameter file path is optional.
 If included, it should point to a valid XML parameter file.

 Use /G to ignore I/L differences when finding peptides in proteins or computing coverage.

 Use /H to suppress (hide) the protein sequence in the _coverage.txt file.

 Use /M to enable the creation of a protein to peptide mapping file.

+Use /K to skip protein coverage computation steps

+Use /Debug to keep the console open to see additional debug messages

+Use /KeepDB to keep the SQLite database after processing (by default it is deleted)

 ## Contacts